The data and Wi-Fi networks form the backbone of any smart home.

 For a larger house, the typical standard set up would include a quality ADSL2+/VDSL/Fiber broadband modem, a 24 port managed gigabit switch with power over ethernet (PoE) capability and possible three wireless access points (WAPs).
 An installation such as this would provide a fast secure network, capable of growing with the demands of today’s devices.

 Other considerations should be made such as power conditioning and UPS backup of networks to ensure long term reliability and safe powering of the system.
-When Intelligent Environments Ltd are asked to quote on the supply + install of networks and/or other sub-systems for your home, our recommendation is always that power conditioners and UPS equipment be included.
+Our advice is that these should always be incorporated into your system.

 Once the ‘back bone’ of your smart home is established, consideration can be given to other elements of smart home technology such as lighting control, music, TV distribution, and more.